The War Game: Reception and legacy

+In the early 1980s, Watkins planned to create a modern remake of The War Game, to be filmed in Sheffield.
+However, the project never materialised.
+Later, Sheffield would be used as the setting and recording location for the 1984 anti-nuclear war BBC TV film Threads.

 Accolades

 The film won the 1967 Academy Award for Best Documentary Feature.

 In a list of the 100 Greatest British Television Programmes drawn up by the British Film Institute in 2000, voted for by industry professionals, The War Game was placed 27th.
 The War Game was also voted 74th in Channel Four's 100 Greatest Scary Moments.